-2015 Strength of Schedule - PHI
+2015 Strength of Schedule - STL

 Schedule difficulty based on schedule-adjusted, positional defensive ranking.
 Top DEF = 1, bottom DEF = 32.